Wootric/slate/source/includes/_custom_messages.md

   };
 </script>
 <!--­­ end Wootric code --­­>
 ```

+This example shows how the full ready Wootric snippet looks like with
+the custom messages specified.

+For instance, if the **followup_question** and **followup_questions_list** properties
+are set at the same time, the messages from the **followup_questions_list** property
+will be shown.

 ## followup_question

-Defines the main follow-up question for all scores.
-Therefore, you will see the same question, regardless of which score you have chosen.

-If this property is not specified, the default follow-up question will be
-shown instead.

 > This will be shown after choosing the score regardless of its value.

 ```javascript